Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 What are the application requirements?

-A resolution signed and dated within the six (6) months preceding the Application submission date from the Applicant's direct governing body which includes:
+A resolution signed and dated within the six (6) months preceding the application submission date from the applicant's direct governing body which includes:

-• Authorization of the submission of the Application.
+• Authorization of the submission of the application.

-• Financial statements indicating adequate local unrestricted cash or cash equivalents to utilize as cash reserves and a letter from the Applicant's bank(s) or financial institution(s) indicating that current account balances are sufficient; or
+• Financial statements indicating adequate local unrestricted cash or cash equivalents to utilize as cash reserves and a letter from the applicant's bank(s) or financial institution(s) indicating that current account balances are sufficient; or

 • Source of funds for Match obligation and Match dollar amount.
 Contract awards must state a specific amount of Match, RSP Agreements only require that the governing body agrees to provide Match as required.